amzn/amazon-payments-magento-2-plugin/README.md

 Refer [here](https://gist.github.com/tarishah/9b12146925eb9b5dbe5a1a3936b9b382) for the V2 Checkout Installation steps.

+## PWA Support
+1. The V2 module exposes the REST endpoints that needs to set up.
+You can find them at [src/PayV2/etc/webapi.xml](https://github.com/amzn/amazon-payments-magento-2-plugin/blob/V2checkout/src/PayV2/etc/webapi.xml)
+1. The front end needs to be setup by the merchant/developer.

 ## Dependencies

 You can find a list of modules in the require section of the `composer.json` file located in the